Jonathan P. Jackson

-Jonathan Peter Jackson (June 23, 1953 – August 7, 1970) was an American youth, who died of gunshot wounds suffered during his armed invasion of a California courthouse.
-At age 17, Jackson stormed the Marin County Courthouse with automatic weapons, kidnapping Superior Court Judge Harold Haley, prosecutor Gary Thomas, and three jurors.
+Jonathan Peter Jackson (June 23, 1953 – August 7, 1970) was an American militant activist who died of gunshot wounds sustained during an armed invasion of the Marin County Civic Center.
+The action was initiated to demand the freedom of the jailed Soledad Brothers, including Jackson's brother George.

-In an ensuing shootout, Jackson and Judge Haley were killed, along with two inmates already in the courtroom, who had readily joined the attack; prosecutor Thomas was paralyzed and one juror was seriously injured.
-The guns that Jackson used were registered to political activist Angela Davis, who previously formed a committee supporting the Soledad Brothers.
-Davis stood trial for alleged involvement in the kidnapping and was acquitted of all charges in June 1972.
+At age 17, Jackson overpowered a Marin County courtroom at gunpoint, taking Superior Court Judge Harold Haley, prosecutor Gary W. Thomas, and three jurors hostage.
+In the ensuing shootout, Jackson and Judge Haley were killed, along with two inmates already in the courtroom, who had readily joined the attack; prosecutor Thomas was paralyzed and one juror was seriously injured.
+The guns that Jackson used were registered to political activist Angela Davis, who at the time was leading the Soledad Brothers Defense Committee.
+Davis stood trial for alleged involvement in the courtroom raid and kidnapping, and was acquitted of all charges in June 1972.

 Personal life

-Jackson was the youngest of five children born to Lester and Georgia Bea Jackson.
-Raised in Pasadena, California, he attended St Andrew's School from 1965 to 1967 for grades seven and eight, La Salle High School for ninth grade (1967–68), and then Blair High School through his junior year.
+Jackson was the youngest of five children born to Lester Jackson and Georgia Bea Jackson.
+Raised in Pasadena, California, he attended St. Andrew's School from 1965 to 1967 for grades seven and eight, La Salle High School for ninth grade (1967–68), and then Blair High School for his junior school level study.
+Jackson worked closely with Angela Davis in the Soledad Brothers Committee and Davis eventually considered Jackson to be like a blood brother.

 Political activism

 Black Panthers

-George Jackson includes passages in his 1971 book, Blood in My Eye, which he attributes to his brother Jonathan.
+George Jackson's posthumously published 1972 book Blood in My Eye includes passages that he attributed to his younger brother Jonathan.
 These passages figure prominently in the development of the elder Jackson's theory of revolutionary praxis.

-Jackson had occasionally worked as a bodyguard for political activist Angela Davis.
-Davis would later endorse the "spirit" of Jackson.
+Soledad Brothers Defense Committee

+Jonathan worked tirelessly to free the Soledad Brothers.
+Angela Davis said about him in her autobiography: "Jonathan only wanted to talk about George.
+All of his interests, all of his activities were bound up in some way with his brother in Soledad."
+George had recommended to Davis that Jonathan do work for the Soledad Brothers Defense Committee (SBDC).
+Jonathan was considered a talented writer and the committee was in need of good writers.
+Many of the materials produced by the SBDC were the result of Jonathan's efforts.